 - Packaging Development Team / Person of the Year Award

-This category covers any packaging that is intended for the safe delivery of any product to personal consumers by home delivery services.
+The B2C: Home Delivery category covers any packaging intended to safely deliver any product to personal consumers by home delivery services.

-As such, this is aimed primarily at internet retailers but also includes delivery packs used by conventional retailers.
+This category is aimed primarily at internet retailers but includes delivery packs used by conventional retailers.

-This category, as the name suggests, covers any and all B2B packaging.
+As the name suggests, the B2B: Transit / Industrial / Distribution category covers any and all B2B packaging.

-Saying that, it can be for consumer goods or industrial products.
-This may be packaging designed to move components and sub-assemblies from one manufacturer to another, or to different locations in a business, as well as to end users of the packaged products.
+However, the category also applies to consumer goods or industrial products.
+Entrants may be packaging designed to move components and sub-assemblies from one manufacturer to another, different locations in a business, or end users of the packaged products.

 More about GWP Packaging’s successful entries

-Two of three packs entered by GWP Packaging were successful in being shortlisted for an award.
+Two of three packs entered by GWP Packaging were successful in being shortlisted – and ultimately winning – an award.

-The first of these was designed and manufactured for The James Dyson Foundation, consisting of a reusable, multi trip solution for transit of educational kit & literature to schools and colleges
+The first of these was designed and manufactured for The James Dyson Foundation, consisting of a reusable, multi-trip solution for the transit of educational kits and literature to schools and colleges.

-In essence, the brief was to create a reusable, multi trip packaging solution that allowed the James Dyson Foundation to supply a Dyson Desk-Cooler product and supporting literature to schools and colleges nationwide via courier.
+In essence, the brief was to create a reusable, multi-trip packaging solution that allowed the James Dyson Foundation to supply a Dyson Desk-Cooler product and all supporting literature to schools and colleges nationwide via courier.

-Major innovations were providing a fully recyclable transit solution that protected valuable/fragile items over multiple journeys, was fully reusable, aided logical packing and un-packing with lightweight internal fittings and didn’t use foam, EPS etc. It also had to reflect the James Dyson Foundation (and parent company’s) “engineering ethos”.
+The judges recognised major innovations to provide a fully recyclable transit solution that protected valuable/fragile items over multiple journeys.
+Being fully reusable, aiding logical packing and unpacking with lightweight internal fittings and not using foam or EPS were also highlighted.
+It also had to reflect the James Dyson Foundation’s (and parent company’s) “engineering ethos”.

-The second successful pack was for high end lighting brand Haberdashery, creating a pendant shipper to allow for safe transit of ecommerce orders for a fragile & expensive glass pendant product.
+The second successful pack was for high-end lighting brand Haberdashery, creating a pendant shipper to allow for safe transit of eCommerce orders for a fragile and expensive glass pendant product.

-This brief raised 3 main objectives – protection, minimising environmental impact and customer experience (ss the pack was to be used for shipping ecommerce orders of highly fragile and expensive – approx. £1,000 RRP – glass pendant).
+This brief raised three main objectives – protection, minimising environmental impact and customer experience (as the pack was to ship eCommerce orders of highly fragile and expensive – approx. £1,000 RRP – glass pendants).

-Major innovations of this pack were the use (and structural design) of corrugated fittings that not only eliminate the need for foam or EPS, but also create fresh air around an exceptionally fragile/expensive glass pendant, without increasing the overall volumetric size of the pack and maintaining customer experience.
+Major innovations of this pack were the use (and structural design) of corrugated fittings that not only eliminate the need for foam or EPS, but also create fresh air around an exceptionally fragile/expensive glass pendant.
+The overall volumetric size of the pack and customer experience were both maintained.

-Whilst the major innovation was the integrated corrugated fitting allowing the elimination of bubble wrap (improving appearance, cost and environmental impact), the “story” of this pack was shifting the expectations of the customer (Swannack) and emphasising the critical role packaging plays in brand positioning and driving customer satisfaction & loyalty.
+Whilst the major innovation was the integrated corrugated fitting allowing the elimination of bubble wrap (improving appearance, cost and environmental impact), the “story” of this pack was shifting the expectations of the customer (Swannack).
+It emphasises the critical role packaging plays in brand positioning and driving customer satisfaction and loyalty.

 Historical successes at GWP

-GWP Packaging have a history of entering the Starpack Awards, and have been winners on many occasions.
+GWP Packaging has a history of entering the Starpack Awards and has won awards on many occasions.

-This pack acted as both a transit container – safely transporting the food products within – but once in store it also became the “point of sale” dispenser.
+This pack acted as a transit container – safely transporting the food products within – but once in retail stores, it became the “point of sale” dispenser.

-By fulfilling both roles, the packaging cut down on waste, handling of the goods prior to sale, and was much more efficient for retailers and end users through simplifying the overall process.
+By fulfilling both roles, the packaging cut down on waste and handling of the goods before sale.
+The packaging was also much more efficient for retailers and end users by simplifying the overall process.

-This impressed the Starpack Award judges, resulting in the design being voted top of it’s category ahead of strong competition.
+The dual purpose impressed the Starpack Award judges, resulting in the design being voted top of its category ahead of solid competition.

-Other winners include an ESD safe collapsible tote used for material handling, a Tesco Finest pack for online selling of fresh flowers, a corrugated presentation hamper for a small business and a pack used for transporting high value UV filtration systems.
+Other winners include an ESD-safe collapsible tote used for material handling, a Tesco Finest pack for online selling of fresh flowers, a corrugated presentation hamper for a small business and a box used for transporting high-value UV filtration systems.

 The next step?
 WorldStar Awards

-Having been shortlisted for an award at national level, GWP Packaging are eligible to enter the international equivalent of the Starpack Awards – Worldstar.
+Having been shortlisted for a national award, GWP Packaging is eligible to enter the international equivalent of the Starpack Awards – Worldstar.

-The competition aims to illustrate and promote the continued advancement of packaging design and technology, in the process creating a “living standard” of international packaging excellence.
+The competition aims to illustrate and promote the continued advancement of packaging design and technology, creating a “living standard” of international packaging excellence.

-WorldStars are presented only to packaging that has already won an award in a recognised national or regional competition, either in the present year or the previous year
+WorldStars are presented only to packaging that has already won an award in a recognised national or regional competition, either in the current or previous year.

-Awards are decided by a panel of judges who must decide that a pack is superior in its category and market, whilst also better in its class in execution or innovation in comparison to others.
+A panel of judges decide the awards, who must determine that a pack is superior in its category and market whilst also better in its class in execution or innovation than others.

-The judging panel consists of country representatives from WPO and one representative from the International Packaging Press Organisation.
+The panel consists of country representatives from WPO and the International Packaging Press Organisation.

-Besides the industry awards however, Starpack aslo focuses on future packaging designers through its’ student awards.
+Besides the industry awards, Starpack also focuses on future packaging designers through its’ student awards.

-These awards were introduced in 1964 and strive to introduce briefs relevant to a wide range of courses.
-This could focus on courses with a graphic design emphasis, structural/product design, and even students studying materials/technology courses.
+These awards were introduced in 1964 and strive to present briefs relevant to various courses.
+Awards could focus on courses with a graphic design emphasis, structural/product design, and even students studying materials/technology courses.

-The Student Starpack Awards are intended for potential professional designers – leading in the past directly to a number of employment opportunities for successful entrants.
+The Student Starpack Awards are intended for potential professional designers – leading in the past directly to many employment opportunities for successful entrants.

-This aligns with GWP Groups’ focus on encouraging the next generation of packaging designers, something which is reflected in previous projects undertaken with Swindon College.
+This programme aligns with GWP Groups’ focus on encouraging the next generation of packaging designers, including previous projects undertaken with Swindon College.

 Find out more

-To find out more about the Starpack awards, please visit the Starpack site by clicking the link below.
+To find out more about the Starpack awards, please visit the Starpack site by clicking here.